 What do you expect life to be like when you retire?
 Have you been thinking about your retirement savings strategy and wondering how you could improve it?
 If so, you aren’t alone.
 Many people, especially those hardest hit by the Great Recession of the last decade are finding themselves wondering whether their current retirement strategy is strong enough to make up for their losses in 2008 as well as protect themselves from future losses.

 The truth is that if you are invested in a Traditional or Roth IRA or a company sponsored plan such as a 401(k), you may not be aware of some weaknesses that are common among all of these paper backed investments.
 These paper backed investments are based on the value of money.
 The value of money can be measured by buying power and exchange rate.
 Buying power is the amount of goods or services that are exchanged for your money.
 Exchange rate is the value of your currency versus another currency.
 Since the United States went off the Gold Standard, the dollar has become weaker and weaker in terms of buying power.
 This affects your daily life because if the value of the dollar decreases, gas prices go up, food prices go up, and your dollar does not go as far as it did before.
 History has shown that gold tends to rise with inflation, meaning that the gold that you own can still be exchanged for the same amount of goods and services year in and year out.
 While the US government continues to print more money, you cannot print more of a finite metal.

 There are a number of different precious metals products that you can invest in.
 However, not all gold, platinum, silver or palladium products are eligible.
 Each product must meet specific fineness or purity requirements as stated by the IRS.
 This ensures that your investment will leverage the tax benefits that an IRA provides.

 It is important to mention that because gold is a physical asset, you might think that you can store your gold at home in your own safe.
 Unfortunately, this isn’t the case.
-The precious metals you invest in must be held in the custody of an IRS approved custodian that is in charge of administering your IRA and stored in a licensed, insured depository.
+The precious metals you add to your Individual Retirement Account must be held in the custody of an IRS approved custodian that is in charge of administering your IRA and stored in a licensed, insured depository.
 If you would like to purchase gold coins for your own collection, check out our coin shop for our full selection.
 Keep in mind that you won’t be able to use tax-deferred retirement funds to purchase gold if the gold is shipped to you.